 Unearned revenues occur when funds have been collected prior to the end of the fiscal year but related to the subsequent fiscal year.
 Unearned revenues also include tuition and fees paid with financial aid funds.
-The College has recorded summer and fall quarter tuition and fees and advanced grant proceeds as unearned revenue.
+The College has recorded summer and fall quarter tuition and fees as unearned revenue.